I was born in Poland in 1980 and graduated from the University of Silesia with a Masters in Fine Arts in 2005.

 Amber Crabbe holds a Master of Fine Arts in Photography from the San Francisco Art Institute and received a Bachelor of Science in Art and Design from the Massachusetts Institute of Technology.
 In 2012 she received the Jack and Gertrude Murphy Contemporary Art Award and in 2018 was awarded a fellowship at the Yerba Buena Center for the Arts.
-She has participated in numerous curated and juried exhibitions at venues throughout the U.S. and abroad, including the San Francisco Arts Commission Gallery, the Berkeley Art Center, SF Camerawork, SomArts, the Pacific Film Archive, Gallery Route One, Smith Anderson North Gallery, and the Grey Loft Gallery.
+She has participated in numerous curated and juried exhibitions at venues throughout the U.S. and abroad, including the San Francisco Arts Commission Gallery, the Berkeley Art Center, the Whatcom Museum, SF Camerawork, SomArts, the Pacific Film Archive, Gallery Route One, Smith Anderson North Gallery, and the Grey Loft Gallery.
 She lives and works in San Francisco, California.

 An adventure seeker attracted to the outdoors, he is always on the lookout for the world's most beautiful landscapes.
 His passions for travel have already taken him through the great Himalayas in Nepal, the Sahara Desert in Morocco, and to other great places such as Jordan, Israel, Iceland, Spain, UAE, New Zealand, and Australia.